What Is Graphic Design?

 Differences Between Graphic and Web Design

-• A message or an idea can be conveyed through a graphic design; however, a web design is meant to be user-friendly interfaces and give good experiences.
+A message or idea can be conveyed through graphic design; however, web design is meant to provide user-friendly interfaces and good experiences.

 Dynamic VS Permanent